 Earning a certificate will increase an applicant’s chance of employment even better.
 There are a few different network security certificates available.
 The certificate is earned by passing at least one of the exams offered.
 Both the Cisco Corporation and Microsoft offer certifications for the network security field.
 However, some technology associations like CompTIA offers certifications geared to cyber security and network infrastructure training.

 According to the Bureau of Labor and Statistics, the median network security salary for analysts is $81,100 annually.
 However, certain well-established companies could have a higher entry-level salary than others may, and Information Security Analysts make well over $95,000.
 The importance of network security means specialists are in very high demand, due to faster technology and more networks going mobile.
 In fact, some technology businesses have reached people on a global scale.

-The network security jobs outlook is good; According to the BLS, Information Security Analysts positions are expected to increase by 28% between 2016 through 2026.
+The network security jobs outlook is good; According to the BLS, Information Security Analyst jobs will grow 28% from 2016 to 2026.
 The BLS also states that there are just under 400,000 positions available throughout the US.
 For those wanting to invest their time to educate and advance in a vocation where computer technology is still growing, and network security salary is steadily increasing the network security career path is definitely a place to be.

 - Top 10 Highest-Paying Security Careers